 While smaller businesses could definitely use Event Espresso, it is more suitable for dedicated events companies or larger organizations.

-The Events Calendar from Modern Tribe has a free and a premium option and is one of the most popular events plugins for WordPress.
+The Events Calendar from Stellar WP has a free and a premium option and is one of the most popular events plugins for WordPress.
 It uses a calendar view to showcase events.
 It defaults to a month view but can be customized to show daily and weekly too.

 Customization is a key strength of The Events Calendar.
 The plugin is fairly plain but provides the foundation from which you can build branded and more detailed event views as long as you know a little code.